Ajitesh Argal

 Ajitesh Argal (born 21 September 1988 in Bhopal) is an Indian former cricketer.
 He is a right-handed medium pace bowler and lower-order batsman.
 Argal was a member of the Indian U-19 cricket team that won the 2008 U/19 Cricket World Cup tournament played in Malaysia.
 He was the man of the match in the final, for taking 2 wickets for 7 runs in his 5 overs.

 Argal was contracted by the Kings XI Punjab for the Indian Premier League 2008.
-Later Argal was recruited as an Inspector in Income Tax department through sports quota.
+Later Argal was recruited as an Inspector in the Income Tax department through sports quota.